psyb0t/ssh-tunnel-swarm/README.md

 - All SSH connections are established with -o StrictHostKeyChecking=no for convenience.
 However, this option may expose you to potential security risks.

 - Always use this script responsibly and ensure you have the permissions to establish tunnels with your target hosts.

-## License

-This project is licensed under the terms of the **Do What The Fuck You Want To Public License (WTFPL)**.
-This license allows you to use the software for any purposes, without any conditions or restrictions unless such restrictions are required by law.
-You can learn more about the license at http://www.wtfpl.net/about/.

-By using this software, you agree to abide by the terms of the **WTFPL**.
-If you do not agree, please do not use, modify, or distribute the software.

 ## Contributing